 Finally there is my most recent episode I released last week that was actually another bonus episode (that I was paid to do) because I got 1 listener who wasn’t into history and decided to donate to the show for some info on one of the greatest professional wrestlers of all time – “Kenny Omega: The Career Thus Far”.
 With this being a Canadian history show first and foremost, I struggled with how far exactly I wanted to delve into Omega’s career.
 And in full, complete, honestly, I appreciate the listener catching me off guard like that; making me do something out of my element.
 I feel it’s been my best episode so far in my short repertoire of casts, and although I basically skipped over his DDT and All Japan work; I maintained the sanctity of this podcast by going in depth on Kenny’s Canadian wrestling career from his humble beginnings to his hometown angle against Don Callis to promote his feud against Christ Jericho.
 If you have watched OSW Review on Youtube, then you know exactly what I’m influenced by, but not directly ripping off.
 I love professional wrestling, and I respect the sport of professional wrestling… Just, not most of the people involved in it.
 My goal in mind is to always teach people what they weren’t aware of, promote reading, and boost some book sales for the real legends out here documenting and recording history.

-Thank you for taking the time to read this and/or listening to the shows, I greatly appreciate it!
+Thank you for taking the time to read this and/or listening to the shows with the best earbuds under 100, I greatly appreciate it!
 I’ll be back next Monday with “Professional Wrestling in Ontario: 1890-1930” and for the few that heard my fuck up’s in the past, rest assured that these recordings moving forward will me mixed and edited with for peak headphones sound quality.
 If I did everything right, you should see link somewhere in this blurb with my archives, and another where you can donate to the podcast to get your topics on-the-air upon request!
 You can email your requests to [email protected] with any additional memories and insight you feel like sharing and just for the hell of it, why not give a good brother a follow on the Twitter gimmick @MLWhistoryPod.
 I guarantee you’ve never heard a podcast quite like mine before and that isn’t an exaggeration.
 Well I think that about does it for now.
 I got a shoot job that consumes a lot of time out of my life so apologies in advance for any delayed replies.
 Until we speak again, just remain calm, keep strong and stay free everyone!